 Eurydice Slovenia, which is responsible for this publication, is the national unit of the network for the exchange of information on education systems.
-It is a part of the Department of Educational Development and Quality at the Ministry of education.
-The Eurydice network operates within the Erasmus+ programme and has 42 national units in 38 countries and a central office in Brussels.
+It is a part of the Education Development and Quality Office at the Ministry of Education, Science and Sport.
+The Eurydice network operates within the Erasmus+ programme.
+The network of 40 national units in 37 countries has a central office in Brussels